GSEA-MSigDB/gsea-gpmodule/docs/v20/test.md

 <li>Median_of_probes: For each sample, use the median expression value for the probe set.</li>
 <li>Mean_of_probes: For each sample, use the mean expression value for the probe set.</li>
 <li>Sum_of_probes: For each sample, sum all the expression values of the probe set.</li>
+<li>Abs_max_of_probes: For each sample, use the expression value for the probe set with the maximum **absolute value**.
+Note that each value retains its original sign but is chosen based on absolute value.
+In other words, the largest magnitude value is used.
+While this method is useful with computational-based input datasets it is generally **not recommended** for use with quantification-based expression measures such as counts or microarray fluorescence.</li>
 </ul></td>
 </tr>
 <tr class="even">